wavemaker/docs/learn/on-premise/azure/launching-instances-in-azure.md

 ### Mounting Disks in Studio Workspace Virtual Machine/App Deployment Virtual Machine

 :::note
-Applies for StudioWorkspace Virtual Machine/AppDeployment Virtual Machine
+Applies for StudioWorkspace Virtual Machine/AppDeployment Virtual Machine.
 :::

-- For ssh into the platform virtual machine use the following command.
+- For ssh into the platform virtual machine, use the following command.
-- If you using the ssh key method for login use the following command.
+- If you are using the ssh key method for login, use the following command.

 ```bash
 ssh -i /path/to/ssh-privatekey username@ipaddress
 ```

-- If you using the ssh username and password for login use the following command.
+- If you are using the ssh username and password for login, use the following command.

 ```bash
 ssh username@ipaddress